Last modified December 17, 2025

 Imagine that a user has two workload clusters created, the WC1 and the WC2, on the management cluster.
 The user then installs, via the App custom resource called just bundle, an app bundle in the WC1 cluster.
 Everything works perfectly so far, see the figure below.

 The flow of actions can be thought of as an unbroken link.
-The continuity of this link is guarantee of delivering end resources.
+The continuity of this link is a guarantee of delivering end resources.
 Now let’s assume the user wants to install the same app bundle, but for the WC2 cluster this time.

 Configuring the bundle’s App resource for the unique app operator